 What type of music do you play?

-What (and/or who) influenced the music you play?
+Who influenced the music you play and write?

 If you could play any venue in the world, where would you play?